 - Salt & Pepper — Add a bit of salt and ground black pepper to taste.

-What Vegan Yogurt is Best
+What Vegan Yogurt is Best?

-Vegan yogurt is made from a variety of plant-based milks, such as soy milk, cashew milk, coconut milk, oat milk, and almond milk.
+Vegan yogurt is made from various plant-based milks, such as soy milk, cashew milk, coconut milk, oat milk, and almond milk.
 Many of today’s vegan yogurts are creamy, delicious, and come with a probiotic bacteria benefit.
 For a savory dip, you’ll want to find plain yogurt (unsweetened and unflavored), such as Forager’s Plain Cashew Yogurt.
 You can also substitute vegan sour cream or cashew cream.
 You can find a variety of vegan yogurts and vegan sour cream at many stores these days, such as Target, Walmart, many grocery store chains, and more!

 How to Make Vegan Ranch Dip